Pipeline YAML examples

 Deployment to a named environment

-This pattern uses a matrix strategy to map the incoming environment parameter to the correct Azure DevOps environment resource.
+This pattern uses the incoming environment variable as the Azure DevOps environment resource name.

 trigger: none